© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows, one 380m west and one 685m north west of Beech Croft is a scheduled monument protected by Historic England under reference 1016415.
 View the official record →

-Two bowl barrows is an ancient monument consisting of two Bronze Age burial mounds located near Beech Croft in Somerset, England.
+Two bowl barrows, one 380m west and one 685m north west of Beech Croft, is an ancient monument designation in Somerset comprising two Bronze Age funerary structures.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016415.

 Two bowl barrows, one 380m west and one 685m north west of Beech Croft is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016415.